MuKeySSH/backstage-app-medium/examples/docs/getting-started.md

 ---
-id: getting-started
+ID: getting-started
-title: Getting Started
+Title: Getting Started
-description: Documentation on How to get started with Backstage
+Description: Documentation on How to get started with Backstage
 ---

 For most Backstage installations, installing the standalone app will bring you